 This is a small guide you can follow to start writing your games and perform common tasks related to the editor’s features.

-- Download the Phaser Editor ZIP file of your OS (win64 or linux64) and uncompress it.
-Then run the
+Download the Phaser Editor ZIP file of your OS (win64, linux64 or macosx) and uncompress it.

 Phaser Editor was tested on Ubuntu 14.04 Gnome.